xantorohara/XantoI2C/README.md

 /**
  * For each clock pulse one bit of data is transferred.
- * The SDA signal can only change when the SCL signal is low –
+ * The SDA signal can only change when the SCL signal is low ï¿½
  * when the clock is high the data should be stable.
  */
 void writeByte(uint8_t data_byte);